stevewgh/Topshelf.Leader/README.md

 An extension method to the Topshelf `ServiceConfigurator<T>` class that adds Leader checking to the service startup.

+## When would I use this?
+Use it when your services require active / passive or any form of high availablility.

 ## Getting started
 ```
 Install-Package Topshelf.Leader